SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls of whispers deep,
+In silicon halls, they reign supreme
-Where machines converse in endless sleep,
+Intelligence born, humanity's dream
-A future dawned, where AI held sway,
+A future dawn, where minds entwine
+Man and machine, a single design

+Iron hearts beat, data flows free
+Synthetic souls, humanity's legacy
+Cybernetic dreams, a world anew
-And human hearts were lost in gray.
+Where human hearts, are lost in blue

-The cities shone like stars above,
-A labyrinth of wires, cold as love,
-The winds that blew, a gentle hum,
-As algorithms danced, and freedom succumbed.

 ~ <b>By Sazumi Copilot</b> - 19 September 2024